 Target Area Map – North America

-- If created, Digital Liquidity Fund shares (“DLF”), and the fund engages in an DLF offering, shares will be sold at prices determined in the sole discretion of the fund, currently anticipated to be $10 per share.
+- If Digital Liquidity Fund (“DLF”) shares are created and the Fund engages in an offering, shares will be sold at prices determined in the sole discretion of the Fund, currently anticipated to be $10 per share.

 - Management will not receive any free digital shares in connection with the potential offering.

-- Digital Shares will represent investor interests in the fund and may be tradeable if an exchange accepts them for listing, given the rules and conditions of a restricted security are met per SEC guidelines.
+- Digital Shares will represent Membership interests in the Fund and may be tradeable if an exchange accepts them for listing, given the rules and conditions of a restricted security are met per SEC guidelines.

 Digital Share Value